moding-il/bizdoc.core/README.md

 Cube and
 Rule.
 BizDoc manages other types of elements which does not have backend object, such as states, roles, and cube views.
 You can control these settings by editing the relevent configuration section.
+Read more on objects see objects section below.

 BizDoc keeps track of objects objects in it's _bizdoc.json_ configuration file.
 Each object you create in your project is added to the configuration file on first run.
 You may instruct BizDoc to register an object with specific settings by annotating the class with the corresponding attribute. (e.g a form class _MyForm_ may be set a \[Form()\] attribute.